-Fjords, mountains and waterfalls everywhere you look – the hike across the Romsdalseggen Ridge offers views that will take the most seasoned hiker’s breath away.
+Fjords, mountains and waterfalls everywhere you look – the hike across the Romsdalseggen ridge offers views that will take the most seasoned hiker’s breath away.

-From the top you can see across Åndalsnes, the Trollveggen cliff and the Trolltinder peaks, and even all the way to Molde and the ocean to the west.
+From the top you can see across Åndalsnes, the Trollveggen cliff and the Trolltinder peaks, and all the way to Molde and the ocean to the west.
 Far down, the Rauma river winds its way through the valley, and you may get a glimpse of the train on the Rauma Railway.

 The hike is around ten kilometres and takes five to seven hours.
 There are three route options: one easy, one of medium difficulty and one extreme that requires a mountain guide.
-Take a bus from Åndalsnes to the starting point in the Vengedalen Valley in the morning.
+Take a bus from Åndalsnes to the starting point in the Vengedalen valley in the morning.

-Conquer the classic Innerdalstårnet at 1,452 meters above sea level.
+Conquer the classic Innerdalstårnet at 1,452 metres above sea level.
 Innerdalen is one of the most picturesque valleys in Norway, and the mountain known as the Innerdal tower is no doubt the jewel in the crown.

 Drive or take a bus to Åndalsnes from Molde on road Rv64, or from Ålesund on road E39 and E136.
-There are also daily express buses from Trondheim and Bergen.

 From Åndalsnes, there is a daily bus service from 1 July to 30 September to Vengedalen.